 In this section, we describe the methods that we used to measure two facets of Internet consolidation: DNS hosting and web hosting.

-\paragraph{Overview.} We study the authoritative name servers and hosting providers used by the 10,000 most popular domains from the October 2021 Tranco rankings.
-Tranco aggregates the results of several other top sites rankings to create an accurate and resilient list~\cite{le_pochat_tranco_2019}.
-For each domain, we determine (1)~the organization hosting each of its name servers, (2)~the organization hosting its index page, and (3)~the organization hosting its external page resources.
-We define {\em organization} as the company or entity that owns the autonomous system in which the server is found.
+\paragraph{Overview.} We study the authoritative name servers and hosting providers used by the 10,000 most popular domains from the September 2022 Tranco rankings~\cite{tranco}.
+We use Tranco since it aggregates the results of several other ranking methods to create an accurate and more robust list.
+For each domain, we determine: \begin{enumerate} \item the AS and organization hosting each of its {\bf name servers}, \item the AS and organization hosting its {\bf index page}, and \item the AS and organization hosting its {\bf external page resources}. \end{enumerate} We define {\em organization} as the company or entity that owns the autonomous system in which the server is found.
 In addition, we discuss the limitations of our approach.